juliafbowman/juliafbowman.github.io/README.md

 # ₊˚⊹ My Personal Website ˚⊹₊

-My SvelteKit personal website, built to feel personal and expressive.
-It features Wikipedia-inpsired layouts, a custom Finder UI, and a mix of academic, professional, and personal sections.
+My SvelteKit personal website, featuring a custom Finder UI, Wikipedia-inpsired layouts, and a mix of academic, professional, and personal sections.

 Hosted on **GitHub Pages**.